 8. High-end devices

-With BYOD in place, teachers can easily meet the different learning needs.
-With highly personalized education through their devices, each student can learn at their own pace.
+With BYOD in place, teachers can easily meet the different learning needs of a wide variety of students.
+With highly personalized education through their devices, each student can learn at their own pace and follow their interests.

 10. Easier evaluation

 BYOD helps teachers grade the assignments and tests much easier.
-With dedicated apps, teachers can look up online scores and see how well their students are doing.
+With dedicated apps, teachers can look up online scores and see how well their students are doing leading to faster grading and a lot of time saved which can be spent on teaching.

 The positives do not end there.
 However, let’s not overlook these challenges.